CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

    ![A screenshot to filter out json files](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.012.png)

 Now we have the Base query set up.
-We can reference this for all the queries from ADLS Gen2 source.
+We can reference this for all the queries from the ADLS Gen2 source.

 ### <a name="_toc152196227"></a>Task 4: Create Cities query
-Sales Data is available by Geography, Product, SalesPerson, and Date granularity.
-Let’s first create a query to get Geo dimension.
+Sales Data is available by Geography, Product, sales person, and Date granularity.
+Let’s first create a query to get the Geo dimension.
 Geo data is available in three different files located in the following subfolders:

 - **Cities:** Application.Cities
 - **Countries:** Application.Countries